-The parent who assumes responsibility for educating a child at home also has the responsibility for providing curriculum, educational materials and evaluations necessary to determine student progress.
-The school system does not supply texts, curriculum guides, or educational standards for the home-educated student.
+The parent who assumes responsibility for educating a child at home also has the responsibility for providing curriculum, educational materials, and evaluations necessary to determine student progress.
+The school system does not supply texts, curriculum guides, educational standards or diplomas for the home-educated student.

-PLEASE NOTE: Processing of the forms below take a minimum of 36-48 hours.
+PLEASE NOTE: Processing of the forms below takes a minimum of 36-48 hours.
 It may take as long as 10 business days, once you have mailed or delivered the forms.